Finally, we get to creating action steps. Action is where all the insights and perspective shifts become tangible.

-And if you’re interested in learning more about coach training, the next best step is to speak with a Success Coach to explore launching a coaching career.
+And if you’re interested in learning more about coach training, the next best step is to speak with an Enrollment Coach to explore launching a coaching career.

 A well-designed action is a single, clearly defined step that will most likely lead to a client’s desired outcome.
 It is not a guarantee of reaching the desired outcome, but it is the action determined to most likely be useful.
 A well-designed action has four criteria:

 A well-designed action is something that the client wants to place her or his focus on, and focusing on something positive is a great mental habit.

 Getting started and following through with the well-designed action, as well as the success (or failure) of the desired outcome, depends entirely on the client.
 The examples provided illustrate the difference between a goal, which involves a portion outside of a client’s control, versus a well-designed action which emphasizes what is totally within the client’s control.

 Usually goals are huge… Get the promotion.
 Run a marathon.
 Get all A’s.
 Those are great goals to have, but they are long-term goals that are too big to be an effective well-designed action.
 The desired outcome of a larger goal, like running a marathon, can be broken down into many smaller, more manageable steps.
 Each of those steps become a well-designed action.
 Two weeks to complete or work on an action is usually a great action-to-time ratio.